pleabargain/EnglishHelpsYourCareer/idioms.md

 # Square Mile
 * (UK) The Square Mile is the City, the financial area of London.
 # Square peg in a round hole
-* If somebody's in a situation, organisation, etc, where they don't fit in and feel out of place, they are a square peg in a
+* If somebody's in a situation, organization, etc, where they don't fit in and feel out of place, they are a square peg in a
 * round hole.
 # Squeaky clean
 * If something is squeaky clean, it is very clean indeed- spotless.
 If a person is squeaky clean, they have no criminal record